Where To Donate Your Clothes All Year Round

 St. Mary Advocates, formerly known as the Hoboken University Medical Center Auxiliary, has a goal to raise funds for health care and health education.
 They accept household and clothing donations in good condition.
 St. Mary Advocates generated $37,000 from 2018 donations alone!

-When you donate your things to Goodwill, you are creating opportunities for those in need to thrive and gain access to necessary items.
+There is a string of Goodwill thrift stores all around NJ and NY!
 Once you gather clothes you are ready to donate, give them a careful look over.
-It’s a good idea to give your local Goodwill a call to find out any rules or restrictions on items.
-There’s a store located at 2815 John F Kennedy Blvd, right here in Jersey City!
+It’s a good idea to give your local store to find out any rules or restrictions on items.
 Once your items are all cleared, drop it off at your nearest location.

-The mission of the York Street Project is to weave innovative programs that shelter, feed, educate and promote the healing and independence of persons in need, especially women and their children.
+The mission of the York Street Project is to weave innovative programs that shelter, feed, educate as well as promote the healing and independence of persons in need, especially women and their children.
 There are many opportunities to get involved with York Street Project including donation drives, working with children, internships and more!

 Lending a helping hand is always appreciated no matter what time of year it is!